 Your healthcare provider may also order other tests to check for:

-If your doctor suspects that your brain has been affected by the infection, he or
+If your healthcare provider suspects that your brain has been affected by the infection,

-she may order a viral DNA test of your cerebrospinal fluid, the fluid around your
+he or she may order a viral DNA test of your cerebrospinal fluid, the fluid around

 What do my test results mean?

-Test results are generally available in 1-2 days.
-Normal results are negative, meaning
+Test results are generally available in 1 to 2 days.
+Normal results are negative,

-that no HSV was found in your sample.
+meaning that no HSV was found in your sample.
 Positive results mean that HSV was found.
-The

 How is this test done?

-This test requires a sample of fluid from a herpes sore or from genital secretions.
+This test is done with a sample of fluid from a herpes sore or from genital secretions.

-Your doctor will collect the sample by gently pressing a soft swab into one or more
+Your healthcare provider will collect the sample by gently pressing a soft swab into

 Does this test pose any risks?

-You may feel discomfort when the doctor takes the sample from a sore.
+You may feel discomfort when the healthcare provider takes the sample from a sore.